useshortcut/api-cookbook/pivotal-import/README.md

 The following are known limitations:

 - **No story reviewers:** Pivotal story reviewers are not imported.
-- **No story priority:** Pivotal story priorities are not imported.
 - **No story blockers:** Pivotal story blockers (the relationships between stories) are not imported.
 - **No iterations:** Pivotal iterations are not imported.
 - **Epics are imported as unstarted:** Imported epics are set to an unstarted "Todo" state.